 The TRiO Student Support Services Program provides eligible students with a variety of services including academic advising, career assessments, assistance with transfer, and peer mentoring.
-Students can apply for the program in Eureka or in Del Norte.
+Students can apply for the program with the Eureka TRIO office or the Del Norte TRIO office.